Shrinathji Temple: Holkar's attack and Shrinathji's rescue by Maharana

 In 1802, Jaswant Rao Holkar moved to Mewar after being defeated by Daulat Rao Sindhia and advanced towards Nathdwara to plunder the town and the temple.
 News of Holkar's march was received in Nathdwara and Goswamiji asked Maharana Bhim Singh for help.
 An escort was sent of Thakurs of Delwara, Kunthwa, Argya, Mohi, Kothariya to escort the deity to Udaipur.
 Goswamiji reached Udaipur with the image of Shrinathji, Navin Priyaji, and Vitthal Nathji on 29 January 1802.
 At Unawas, Thakur Vijay Singh of Kothariya and his men fought with Holkar's army and were killed in battle.
 Holkar's army soon reached Nathdwara.
 Holkar's men first plundered the town mercilessly and then demanded 10 Lakh rupees.
 With the mediation of Seth Balachand, the amount was brought down to 1 Lakh.
 Singhvi Motichand was sent to negotiate further, but Holkar arrested him, broke the locks of the temple, and looted the valuables.
 Holkar's army then plundered the entire district before marching to Banera.

 Later, Shrinathji temple at Ghasiyar was built, where the deity was shifted from Udaipur.
 After a few years, the deity was returned to Nathdwara.
 The temple of Shrinathji at Ghasiyar is still open.

+In the 1870s the temple became the object of a prolonged confrontation between its hereditary head, Tilkayat Giridhar, and the darbar of Mewar.
+In 1875 the Regency Council governing Mewar during the minority of Maharana Sajjan Singh, chaired by the British officer Colonel Herbert, resolved to depose Giridhar, and on 8 May 1876 the darbar's troops seized him at Nathdwara in a bloodless operation and escorted him to Udaipur, installing his minor son Govardhanlal (r.
+1876–1934) as tilkayat.
+Govardhanlal was made to acknowledge the suzerainty of the maharana; the administrative and judicial authority previously exercised by the tilkayat was revoked, and the darbar appointed a manager to supervise the temple's affairs and revenues, leaving the performance of seva to Shrinathji under Govardhanlal's supervision.

 In 1934, an order was issued by the Udaipur King, Darbar, by which, among other things, declared that all property dedicated, presented, or otherwise coming to the deity Shrinathji was property of the shrine.
 The Tilkayat Maharaj and the manager and trustee of the property were merely custodians at the time; the Udaipur Darbar had absolute right to supervise that the 562 properties dedicated to the shrine were used for legitimate purposes.